 Several factors can affect the future operation of a power plant.
 Some of these are the market price of electricity, the amount of electricity produced and the amount of investment costs.
 Since the amount of energy produced is the result of the modelling described in the previous sections, it is assumed that this is not a variable factor, in economic sense.
-Also, profitability of the project depends on size of PV system, as larger system will have generally lower share of self-consumed energy from PV.
-The sensitivity analysis was therefore made on the size of PV plant, in kW, and on the projection of the price of electricity and their interrelation and was made for the project presented.

-Sensitivity analysis was conducted for scenarios of increase on electricity supply price, up to 1 kn/kWh for hight tariff, as well as for range of different size of PV system (2 kW to 10 kW).
-Profitability index is the cost effectiveness indicator analysed under these scenarios.
+Also, profitability of the project depends on the cost of PV system, as this number is estimated based on the previous experience, but can diferate based on the exact offers.
+The sensitivity analysis was therefore based on variability of investment, in range for 80% of estimated up to 120% of estimated, increase on electricity price, up to $0.3 \, \text{E}/\text{kWh}$ for hight tariff.
+Payback period is the cost effectiveness indicator analysed under these scenarios.